junxit/us-congress-bills-110/metadata.md

 - 2007-02-01 — Introduced in Senate
 - 2007-02-01 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-07-25 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-156.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-156.
+- 2007-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 354.